Alimodian: Calamities during the 19th century

 The last half of the 19th century has been infamously remembered as one of the most disastrous and disturbing period in the annals of Alimodian.

 It started in December 1851 when it rained tremendously for over a week with some gusty winds.
 The heavy downpour causes deluge on the rivers uprooting huge trees carrying them from the banks of the river to the plains.
 No official record of casualties existed.
 Another typhoon happened in May 1866 struck several towns including Alimodian.
 During its full strength a lightning struck the giant cross on the belfry of the new church toppling it to the ground.
 A strong earthquake jolted the church on June 29, 1869, a feast day of St. Peter and St. Paul and many pious devotees who flocked to the church at 7 am mass suffered broken limbs during a commotion.
 A big fire took place at around 1 pm April 25, 1877 and at least 17 houses made of bamboo and other light materials reduced to ashes while an old woman caught fire and left several families homeless.
 July and August 1877 were months ravaged with typhoon and severe flooding causing many trees to be uprooted.
 The heavy downpour in those months caused nature to exhaust its supply that from September 1877 to May 1878 not a single drop fell from heaven.
 There is a severe drought and the town suffered almost 10 months of arid climate people are parched and feel the searing heat pierced their bodies and crops were devastated and no single harvest took place in 1878 because it was a toxic year of famine, disease and death.
 On March 1, 1878, at eight in the evening, a huge fire reduced to ashes some 180 houses in Balud and Dawis (now Liboon and Rodriguez Streets respectively) just near the town plaza.
 Many got sick and perished in the dreaded months of August to December 1878 due to low resistance brought by deficient food intake.
 Almost 3,000 elderly people and children died on this tragic period and anemia and gastroenteritis were the leading cause of their early deaths.
 Another pestilence happen in August 1882 and according to the records some 900 people perished.
 A strong earthquake shook the town on February 2, 1887, which caused the stone image of St. Augustine which sits on top of the main door of the church to fell.
-The turn of the century with the coming of the American doesn't augurs well to the town.
-On September 8, 1900, tragedy struck with the outbreak of the cholera and the epidemic according to the official records took the lives of at least 700 people and this does not include those in the remote villages.